LvanWissen/Ontdekking/README.md

 # Discovering the encyclopaedic novel
+A case study in automatically analysing Harry Mulisch’s _The Discovery of Heaven_ (1992)

 More information about this project is described in the abstract that was presented at the DHBenelux2016 conference in Belval, Luxembourg:

 Van Wissen, Leon, Marieke van Erp, and Ben Peperkamp. ["Discovering an Encyclopaedic Novel: a case study in automatically analysing Harry Mulisch’s The Discovery of Heaven (1992)."](http://www.dhbenelux.org/wp-content/uploads/2016/05/39_Van_Wissen_Van_Erp_Peperkamp_FinalAbstract_DHBenelux2016_short.pdf)